 - Increase team’s utilization rate — Utilization rate is the amount of time your project team spends on actionable, strategic, or “billable” work.
 On average, employees spend 60% of their time on work, like chasing approvals or searching for documents.
 Reducing such “work” time is the best way to empower your team to get their best job done and increase their utilization rate.

 - Profile of Designers — Every designer has a unique profile (broken tooth comb profile); matching their skills to the project at hand is quite challenging.
 Understanding who is excellent at what helps determine the best resource for each task.
 When it comes to staffing projects or assigning resources, there’s both an art and a science to it.
-Try to make sure that someone’s available bandwidth matches the scope of work set and also think about assigning projects that align with individual skills and career goals.
+Try to make sure that someone’s available bandwidth matches the scope of the work set and also think about assigning projects that align with individual skills and career goals.

 - Get the right work management tool— Remote work has exploded alongside the rise of digital collaboration tools.
 Using a spreadsheet is a surefire way to make resource management confusing quickly.
 Instead, try using a work management tool to track resources & people such as Trello, Asana, Jira, etc.

-However, these tools are developer-friendly or related to task management and not suited for iterative design work.
+However, these tools are developer-friendly or related to task management and are not suited for iterative design work.
 Design tools and systems are wide-ranging, ever-changing, and increasingly complex — often resulting in bottlenecks.
 Plenty of design teams are reluctant to adopt developers’ processes and tools like Jira (as quoted by one of the design managers — Getting buried or blocked by Jira complexity).